mapp-digital/mapp-engage-android-sample/README.md

 </manifest>
 ```

-For receiving push events like push received, push opened, push dismissed you need to create on the receiver, which extends PushDataReceiver.
+For receiving push events like push received, push opened, push dismissed you need to create on the receiver, which extends `PushDataReceiver`.

 ```
 public class MyPushBroadcastReceiver extends PushDataReceiver {